Advanced Therapy Clinical Trials Capability Framework

 A current strategic initiative between the National Institute for Health and Care Research (NIHR), Innovate UK, Cell and Gene Therapy Catapult and the ATTC network aims to enhance the UK environment for Advanced Therapy Clinical Trials and to keep the UK as a location for advanced therapy research.

-Training and education are critical NHS workforce enablers for the delivery of Advanced Therapy Trials to meet the needs of patients, trial sponsors and NHS organisations across the UK.
-The creation of a capabilities framework, as part of a national Advanced Therapy Clinical Trials training programme being developed by the ATTC network, will help address the existing challenge around lack of advance therapy-specific knowledge for trial delivery, research and support services workforces.
+Training and education are critical NHS workforce enablers for the delivery of Advanced Therapy Trials, helping to meet the needs of patients, trial sponsors and NHS organisations across the UK.
+As part of the development of the national Advanced Therapy Clinical Trials training programme, Newcastle upon Tyne Hospitals NHS Foundation Trust, on behalf of the ATTC network, commissioned Skills for Health to develop the Advanced Therapy Clinical Trials Capability Framework.

 Purpose and scope